Short Change Hero

-Several heads turned to stare at her and she tried not to snap on the woman, she wouldn't let Sue break her mood, "Yes."
-She replied at a more reasonable volume.
+Several heads turned to stare at her and she tried not to snap at the woman, she wouldn't let Sue break her mood, "Yes," she replied at a more reasonable volume.

 Finally the woman crossed the length of the busy precinct to stand next to the person she was talking to, of course tailed by Quinn, "What?" she asked leaning well beyond the boundaries of Santana's personal bubble.

-"Good, hope to see a good report, you are one of my top officers.
+"Excellent, hope to see a good report, you are one of the best, need you out there keeping our numbers up.
 Though Emma advising anyone is a blind leading the blind scenario of catastrophic proportions."

 "Don't tell me you came to work like that?"
-Quinn asked looking over Santana's civilian clothes with distain.
+Quinn asked looking over Santana's civilian clothes with disdain.

 "Next time please be in full uniform until the end of the work day."

-"You're questionable dressing habits aside I wanted to make you aware that there is a case that Quinn and I have been working for a while.
+"Your questionable dressing habits aside, I wanted to make you aware that there is a case that Quinn and I have been working for a while.
 It's not terribly important, but our sources say that it may be soon, so come Monday morning be ready for an assignment.
-If you see Rachel let her know."
-Sue said and abruptly turned away.
-Quinn lingered long enough to shoot her a hateful look and followed.
+If you see Rachel let her know," Sue said and abruptly turned away.
+Quinn lingered long enough to shoot Santana a hateful look and followed.

 After they were out of sight she was ironically thinking happily about being home free when Rachel Berry spotted her trying to make it to the door.